msngumo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 FILE7: script that adds execution permission to the owner, the group owner and the other users, to the file hello
 FILE8: script that sets the permission to the file hello: Owner: no permission at all, Group: no permission at all, Other users: all the permissions
 FILE9: script that sets the mode of the file hello to rwxr-x-wx
+FILE10: script that sets the mode of the file hello the same as olleh’s mode